SebastianOltmanns/birthdays/README.md

 ### Developer
 This app is being developed by Sebastian Oltmanns.
 For contact, please use sebastian.oltmanns.developer@gmail.com.
 ### Multiple language support
-So far this Application is only available in german language and in the german Google Play Store (well not yet but soon).
+So far this Application is only available in German language and in the German-speaking Google Play Store.
 In the future, I want to publish it in english, too.
 If you are willing to translate the Strings of this Application into another language for publishing it into another national Play Store, feel free to contact me or just do a pull request.
+### iOs-Support
+This app is only available for Android, since I myself am only interested in Android programming so far.
+If you are interested in doing an iOs-Version of this app, feel free to contact me about it!
 ### Google Play Store
 https://play.google.com/store/apps/details?id=com.woodplantation.geburtstagsverwaltung